genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 The numbers correspond to versions (or “builds”) of the reference genome – the higher the number, the more recent the version.
 We generally recommend you use the latest version possible.
-One thing to remember is that for the newest genome builds, it’s likely that resources such as genome annotations and functional information will be limited, as it takes time for Ensembl/ UCSC to integrate additional genomic data with the new build.
+One thing to remember is that for the newest genome builds, it is likely that resources such as genome annotations and functional information will be limited, as it takes time for Ensembl/ UCSC to integrate additional genomic data with the new build.
 You can read more about it a `blog post`_ from Genome Spot blog and in `this article`_ from Bio-IT.